DomainGroupOSS/domain-rate-limiting/README.md

 * countThrottledRequests: whether to count throttled request as well.
 This is optional with default value of false.
 * circuitBreaker: the circuit breaker to use for resiliency when there are any issues with the connected Redis.
 A default circuit breaker DefaultCircuitBreaker class is provided and if no circuit breaker if set by the user, the default one will be used internally with a faultThreshhold of 10 in a faultWindowDuration of 10 seconds and the circuit will kept open for the next 5 minutes.

-### Step 4: Adding the RateLimitingActionFilter
+### Step 4: Adding the RateLimitingFilter
-Uncomment the line in that region and this will add the global filter to intercept any framework calls and pass it along to the policy provider, get the policy returned and have the policy verfied by the rate limiter (IRateLimitingCacheProvider)
+Uncomment the line in that region and this will add the global filter to intercept any framework calls and pass it along to the policy provider, get the policy returned and have the policy verfied by the rate limiter (IRateLimitingCacheProvider).
+The filter takes in the
+RateLimiter class which iun turns is dependend on IRateLimitingCacheProvider and IRateLimitingPolicyProvider.

 Now we will run some tests against our sample app that we had just finished setting up and verify that it is working as expected by using the SuperBenchmarking tool (sb.exe from https://github.com/aliostad/SuperBenchmarker).
 It will not only show successfull (200) and throttled (429) but also show the performance of the calls.